mmarie4/pyelevator/README.md

 ## Setup
 - **Picamera** : no need to install any library but the camera must be enabled : type `sudo raspi-config` , go to the 3rd option **Interface option** and enable camera, then reboot
 - Install scikit-image : `pip3 install --upgrade scikit-image` (need numpy >= 1.16.5)
-- In casethe import of scikit-image causes an error : `sudo apt install libatlas-base-dev`
+- In case the import of scikit-image causes an error : `sudo apt install libatlas-base-dev`
 - Install opencv : `pip3 install python-opencv`
 - Make sure GPIO is installed : `pip3 install RPi.GPIO`